simonedevit/reactylon/README.md

 - Babylon.js: Licensed under the Apache License, Version 2.0.
 For more details, visit the Babylon.js License.
 - React & React Native: Licensed under the MIT License.
 For more details, visit the React License.

+## Acknowledgements
+This project is tested with BrowserStack.